Last Updated on

-Or to clarify, the ancient wonders were (and I know them by heart.
+To clarify, if Antipater’s eloquent prose obscured the list of the 7 Ancient Wonders, they are (and I know them by heart.
 I didn’t need Wikipedia for this part.
-If you know me in person, you probably wont doubt that claim):
+If you know me in person, you probably won’t doubt that claim!):

 - The Great Pyramid of Giza (You should be familiar with this)